<<PREVIOUS - HOME - CONTENTS - NEXT>>

 • If there's time, Kevin may also talk about using Adobe Lightroom 2 for managing the large number of files collected by astrophotographers.

-• Trail Adobe Photoshop CS4 Extended
+• Trial Adobe Photoshop CS4 Extended

 IC 5070 - Pelican Nebula by Mario Bautista